TheNewPing/POTline/README.md

 To understand the following sections, it is important to know how the workflow is designed:

 1. The user has to define a configuration file, its content will be illustrated in section [Configuration File Syntax](#configuration-file-syntax).
-The main idea is to set the parameters for eache phase of the pipeline, while also defining the requirements for each Slurm job.
+The main idea is to set the parameters for each phase of the pipeline, while also defining the requirements for each Slurm job.

-2. Run the pipeline passing the configuration file, this step will create all the "watcher" jobs with their dependencies.
-A "watcher" job is a Slurm job that dispatches the real jobs for its phase, it is also used to run common processes and mark the end of a phase (when needed).
+2. Run the pipeline passing the configuration file, this step will create all the jobs with their dependencies.

 3. Without any additional flags, the pipeline will execute the following workflow:
     1. Find the best hyperparameters in the provided optimization space
-    2. Get the best n models
+    2. Get the best n models using their validation loss
     3. Train for additional epochs the best models
     4. Create the LAMMPS potentials using the best models
     5. Run the simulations using the obtained potentials